UMICTResearch/resume-me/README.md

 9. Assign the pull request to another team member
 10. Inform the team member to review code and merge into master

-#### For Readme
+####For Readme

-All steps are the same except, replace name of branch "hotfix" with "readme".
-For example, if you are making updates to the readme (for the first time and don't have a readme branch listed), you will need to Execute:
+All steps are the same except, replace name of branch "hotfix" with "readme"
-"$ git checkout -b readme origin/master".
-However, if you Execute: "$ git branch -a" and see that you already have a readme branch, simply Execute "$git checkout readme".

-#### For new features
+####For new features

-All steps are the same except, replace name of branch "hotfix" or "readme" with the name of your branch, like "feature-1"
+All steps are the same except, replace name of branch "hotfix" with a different name like "feature-1"

-#### For errors
-If you have committed something prematurely, you may need to Execute: "$ git reset --hard HEAD" but with caution

-#### Stay tuned for more instructions
+####Stay tuned for more instructions